-he Chattanooga Area Chamber of Commerce’s International Business Council will discuss ways to strengthen business relationships with professionals of Puerto Rican origin at its monthly meeting July 26.
+The Chattanooga Area Chamber of Commerce’s International Business Council will discuss ways to strengthen business relationships with immigrants of Zimbabwean origin at its monthly meeting May 23.

-Hector Olivencia, an attorney with Olivencia & Cribben Law Office, will deliver the keynote presentation.
-The discussion will cover the following points of interest:
+Joseph Madida will deliver the keynote presentation.
+His discussion will cover the following points of interest:

 ?
-Tips for developing enduring relationships with business people of Puerto Rican origin
+Tips for developing enduring relationships with businesspeople of Zimbabwean origin.

-For information about sponsoring a meeting of the International Business Council or to RSVP, please contact Gladys Pineda-Loher at 423 763-4345 or email@example.com.
+For information about sponsoring a meeting of the International Business Council or to RSVP, please contact Ivette Rios at 423 756-8668 or firstname.lastname@example.org.
+To stay up-to-date on the latest developments with the International Business Council, follow the organization on Twitter (@IBCChattanooga) and on Facebook (International Business Council - Chattanooga Area Chamber of Commerce).